SerjiVutinss/ds-restful-account-service/README.md

 * Should a badly formed request be sent to any endpoint, an error message is returned detailing the error, e.g. not a valid email address.

+* Should the gRPC be unavailable, any endpoints depending on that service will return a `500 INTERNAL SERVER ERROR` response when a request is sent to them.

 ### Dependency Injection

 * I have used the [Google Dagger](https://github.com/google/dagger) framework to provide dependency injection of certain services to the resources and other services.